-Sigurd's diamond microcavity paper published on the arXiv!
+Sigurd's diamond microcavity paper published in the Journal of Applied Physics

-With a highly coherent, optically addressable electron spin, the nitrogen vacancy (NV) centre indiamond is a promising candidate for a node in a quantum network.
-However, the NV centre is a poor source of coherent single photons owing to a long radiative lifetime, a small branching ratio into the zero-phonon line (ZPL) and a poor extraction efficiency out of the high-index host material.
-In principle, these three shortcomings can be addressed by resonant coupling to a single mode of an optical cavity.
-Utilising the weak-coupling regime of cavity electrodynamics, resonant coupling between the ZPL and a single cavity-mode enhances the transition rate and branching ratio into the ZPL.
-Furthermore, the cavity channels the light into a well-defined mode thereby facilitating detection with external optics.
-Here, we present an open Fabry-Perot microcavity geometry containing a single-crystal diamond membrane, which operates in a regime where the vacuum electric field is strongly confined to the diamond membrane.
+With a highly coherent, optically addressable electron spin, the nitrogen-vacancy (NV) center in diamond is a promising candidate for a node in a quantum network.
+A resonant microcavity can boost the flux of coherent photons emerging from single NV centers.
+Here, we present an open Fabry–Pérot microcavity geometry containing a single-crystal diamond membrane, which operates in a regime where the vacuum electric field is strongly confined to the diamond membrane.
 There is a field anti-node at the diamond–air interface.
-Despite the presence of surface losses, quality factors exceeding 120 000 and a F= 11 500 were observed.
-We investigate the interplay between different loss mechanisms, and the impact these loss channels have on the performance of the cavity.
-This analysis suggests that the “waviness” (roughness with a spatial frequency comparable to that of the microcavity mode) is the mechanism preventing the quality factors from reaching even higher values.
-Finally, we apply the extracted cavity parameters to the NV centre and calculate a predicted Purcell factor exceeding 150.
+Despite the presence of surface losses, a finesse of ℱ=11500 was observed.
+The quality (𝒬) factor for the lowest mode number is 120000; the mode volume 𝑉 is estimated to be 3.9𝜆_0^3, where 𝜆_0^3 is the free-space wavelength.
+We investigate the interplay between different loss mechanisms and the impact these loss channels have on the performance of the cavity.
+This analysis suggests that the surface waviness (roughness with a spatial frequency comparable to that of the microcavity mode) is the mechanism preventing the 𝒬/𝑉 ratio from reaching even higher values.
+Finally, we apply the extracted cavity parameters to the NV center and calculate a predicted Purcell factor exceeding 150.